ryoteru0220/improved-system/doc/source/library/apt_pkg.rst

 Example: Find all missing dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-With the help of Dependency.AllTargets(), you can easily find all packages with
+With the help of Dependency.all_targets(), you can easily find all packages with
 broken dependencies:

 .. literalinclude:: ../examples/missing-deps.py